waxim/castar.js/README.md

 // When a display is triggered currency.on('display',function(in, currency, out){
-	console.log('You just requested to display the converted value of '+in+' the active currency was '+currency.name+' and the returned value was '+out);
+	console.log('You just requested to display the converted value of '
+		+ in
+		+ ' the active currency was '
+		+ currency.name
+		+ ' and the returned value was '
+		+ out
+	);
 });

 // When a calculate is triggered currency.on('calculate',function(in, currency, out){
-	console.log('You just requested a calculation for the value '+in+' the active currency was '+currency.name+' and the returned value was '+out);
+	console.log('You just requested a calculation for the value '
+	+ in+' the active currency was '+currency.name
+	+ ' and the returned value was '+out);
 });

 // When a auto is turned on